 North Rim Camping

-Tuweep Campground (9 sites, reservable via backcountry permit): This destination has no water and is so remote you need a backcountry permit to reserve a site there.
-This is also a camping destination that requires you to have a 4-wheel-drive, high-clearance vehicle because all the roads that access it are primitive, punishing and no less than 50 miles long.
+Tuweep Campground (nine sites, reservable via backcountry permit): This destination has no water and is so remote you need a backcountry permit to reserve a site.
+This is also a camping destination that requires you to have a four-wheel-drive, high-clearance vehicle because all the roads that access it are primitive, punishing and no less than 50 miles long.

-The big draw to Tuweep is Toroweap Overlook, a short hike from the campground.
-Here you can stand at the edge of the rim, mesmerized by a sheer 3000-foot drop down to the Colorado River.
+The big draw to camping at Tuweep is the Toroweap Overlook, a short hike from the campground.
+Here you can stand at the edge of the rim next to a sheer 3,000-foot drop down to the Colorado River.